Junmarkchi97/bukid-markets/README.md

 <img src="./app/assets/images/gif.gif" width="100%"/>

 ## 📰 Overview
-Bukid Markets was built to be a go-to web app for farmers to sell their produce.
-It enables farmers to obtain a broader set of customers by expanding their area of coverage.
-This web app enables users to register an account or login via google.
-Sellers can list and display their item on the marketplace while Buyers can browse and view the marketplace without an account.
+Bukid Markets was developed as a convenient online platform for farmers to effectively sell their agricultural products.
+It provides farmers with the opportunity to reach a wider customer base by expanding their market reach.
+This web application allows users to create an account or sign in using their Google credentials.
+Sellers have the ability to list and showcase their items on the marketplace, while Buyers can freely browse and explore the marketplace without the need for an account.

 #### 📒 Test User Account
 Email: `bukidmarkets.test@gmail.com` <br>